ChemicalDice/ChemicalDice/Readme.rst

 Data fusion will take all the data that is normalized in previous step and make a single fused data.
 The ``fuseFeatures`` method can be used to fuse the data and save it in a csv file.
 The fusion methods to use given by methods argument.
-Methods available for fusing data are ‘AER’, ‘pca’, ‘ica’, ‘ipca’, ‘cca’, ‘tsne’, ‘kpca’, ‘rks’, ‘SEM’ and ‘tensordecompose’.
+Methods available for fusing data are ‘CDI’, ‘pca’, ‘ica’, ‘ipca’, ‘cca’, ‘tsne’, ‘kpca’, ‘rks’, ‘SEM’ and ‘tensordecompose’.
 The number of components to keep from different data in fusion can be provided by ``n_components``\ aggumrent.
-Reduced dimensions to use for Autoencoder Reconstruction can be provided by ``AER_dim`` argument.
+Reduced dimensions to use for Chemical Dice Integrator can be provided by ``CDI_dim`` argument.
 Argument ``save_dir`` can be used to specify directory for saving the fused data.